 NWB Bank is subject to general credit risks, including credit risks of borrowers.
 Third parties that have payment obligations to NWB Bank, or obligations to return money, securities or other assets, may not pay or perform under their obligations.
-NWB Bank may be exposed to increased risk of default of counterparties located in Russia and Ukraine, counterparties of which the ultimate parents is located in Russia or may be considered effectively controlled by Russia or influenced through Russian involvement, and other counterparties in sectors that affected by the conflict response measures imposed by international governments.
 These parties include borrowers under loans made by NWB Bank, the issuers whose securities NWB Bank holds, customers, trading counterparties, counterparties under swap and credit and other derivative contracts, clearing agents and central clearing houses, exchanges and other financial intermediaries.
 These parties may default on their obligations to NWB Bank due to bankruptcy, lack of liquidity, downturns in the economy, operational failure, systemic failure or for other reasons.
 Any such defaults could lead to losses for NWB Bank, which could have a material adverse effect on NWB Bank's financial condition and results of operations.
+NWB Bank has limited counterparty risk relating to a small number of counterparties in the older derivatives portfolio.